Typewriters!

 • Luxe Portable, a Hermes baby clone, sadly waiting for a missing type slug, for giving away

-• Facit 1620, this Swedish typewriter is in perfect shape and in a great leather case, to share with students
+• Facit 1620, this Swedish typewriter is in perfect shape and in a great leather case.
+For typewriter events.

 • Most given as gifts, because more fun than getting a typewriter is giving one